turbot/pipes-docs/docs/accounts/developer/advanced.md

 Pipes provides **Usage** information to help you view and understand your workspace usage, including used storage and compute time across your workspaces.

-On the **Advanced** tab for your developer account, click **Usage** from the left hand menu to view [usage information](/pipes/docs/accounts/developer/usage) for your account.
+On the **Advanced** tab for your developer account, click **Usage** from the left-hand menu to view [usage information](/pipes/docs/accounts/developer/usage) for your account.

 ## Billing

-The **Billing** page provides visibility into the current state of billing for your account.
+The **Billing** page provides visibility into your account's current billing state.

-On the **Advanced** tab for your account, click **Billing** from the left hand menu to view [billing information](/pipes/docs/accounts/developer/billing) for your account.
+On the **Advanced** tab for your account, click **Billing** from the left-hand menu to view [billing information](/pipes/docs/accounts/developer/billing) for your account.
 The billing page will not be available if your developer account is part of a [tenant](/pipes/docs/accounts/tenant).